Is there a Golden Parachute in Sannikov's principal-agent problem?: Introduction

-The paper is organised as follows. \Cref{sec:formulation} provides a rigorous formulation of the continuous--time contracting problem, with a clear description of the set of contracts, and introduces the face--lifted utility $\overline F$.
+The paper is organised as follows. \Cref{sec:formulation} provides a rigorous formulation of the continuous-time contracting problem, with a clear description of the set of contracts, and introduces the face-lifted utility $\overline F$.
 Our main results are given in \Cref{sect:mainresults}.
-Thus, \Cref{sec:nogp} provides some conditions under which no Golden Parachute can exist, which can all be recovered by the more abstract sufficient condition $\mathfrak I_0(\overline F^\prime,\overline F^{\prime\prime})>0$ at infinity, where $\delta$ is the ratio of the discount rate of the agent and the principal, and $\mathfrak I_0$ is defined in \eqref{I0}.
-Next, \Cref{sec:complete} identifies the value function of the principal and describes optimal contracts, while \Cref{sec:num} presents our numerical illustrations, and \Cref{sec:gap} discusses the gaps in \cite{sannikov2008continuous}.
-Subsequently, for completeness, we provide a review of the first--best version of \cite{sannikov2008continuous}'s model in \Cref{sec:firstbest}, thus highlighting the very different nature of the first--best optimal contract, for which a Golden Parachute never exists.
-Then, \Cref{sect:reduction} uses the result of \citeauthor*{lin2020random} \cite{lin2020random}, itself an extension of earlier results by \citeauthor*{cvitanic2017moral} \cite{cvitanic2017moral,cvitanic2018dynamic}, which justify rigorously \citeauthor*{sannikov2008continuous}'s \cite{sannikov2008continuous} remarkable reduction of the principal's Stackelberg game problem into a standard control--and--stopping problem.
+As such, \Cref{sec:complete} gives all our results on the first- and second-best problems, while \Cref{sec:nogp} provides some conditions under which no Golden Parachute can exist.
+Next, \Cref{sec:num} presents our numerical illustrations, and \Cref{sec:gap} discusses the gaps in \cite{sannikov2008continuous}.
+The subsequent sections are dedicated to the proofs of our main results: \Cref{sec:solvfb} concentrates on the first-best problem, while \Cref{sect:reduction} uses the result of \citeauthor*{lin2020random} \cite{lin2020random}, itself an extension of earlier results by \citeauthor*{cvitanic2017moral} \cite{cvitanic2017moral,cvitanic2018dynamic}, which justify rigorously \citeauthor*{sannikov2008continuous}'s \cite{sannikov2008continuous} remarkable reduction of the principal's Stackelberg game problem into a standard control-and-stopping problem.
 Such a reduction opens the door for the use of standard tools of stochastic control theory.
 In particular, we treat the case of a very impatient principal in \Cref{sec:SBproof}, which can be addressed directly by exhibiting a sequence of contracts inducing a degenerate situation where both parties achieve as large a payment as possible.
 The alternative case of reasonably impatient principal is analysed by means of the corresponding dynamic programming equation introduced in \Cref{sec:DPE}, where we also provide a verification result following the standard theory.
 In \Cref{sect:solution}, we provide a rigorous analysis of the dynamic programming equation, and we isolate a set of conditions which guarantee that the solution is of the form claimed in \cite{sannikov2008continuous}.
-Finally, \Cref{sec:HM} complements our results and examines the possibility of existence of a Golden Parachute in the context of the finite horizon \citeauthor*{holmstrom1987aggregation} \cite{holmstrom1987aggregation}, where both parties are now allowed to be risk--averse.